-- Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies; - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior year's capital investments needed to be factored into the budget as part of the 2017/18 MTREF process; and - Availability of affordable capital/borrowing.
+- Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies; - Affordability of capital projects from own funding. - Availability of affordable capital/borrowing.

 Budget Assumptions

 The following assumptions and parameters were considered in setting out the MTREF: